 CAO Flathead Cigar Review

 The box is made using an old CNC machine to custom make each box to look like a flathead engine.
-The design of the cigar is made in flathead fashion as well with the head of the cigar being completely flat, making each stick look like a candy bar.
+The design of the cigar is made in flathead fashion as well as the head of the cigar is completely flat, making each stick look like a candy bar.
 It’s always good when wordplay and delicious treats come together, am I right?
 Along with the awesome ingenuity behind the line, the CAO Flathead comes in a heavy Connecticut Broadleaf wrapper and blends well with heavy and flavorful Nicaraguan binders and fillers, making it a powerhouse with full flavor to boot.
 The CAO Flathead will be available in September and comes in 4 sizes; V642 Piston, V554 Camshaft, V660 Carb, and V770 Big Block.
-The numbers obviously will represent the size of the cigar, all box pressed of course, so yes there will be a 7x70 cigar to choose from.
+The numbers obviously will represent the size of the cigar, all box-pressed of course, so yes there will be a 7x70 cigar to choose from.

 Overall, a great cigar.
 It made me feel pretty lightheaded at the end of it and I was really happy that I was going to lunch right as I finished.
 If it wasn’t for that, my productivity would be right in the crapper making this an “after-dinner,” cigar.
 Definitely not a morning cigar to go with your coffee.
 At the end of the day, a great addition to the CAO line and it will be sure to fly off the shelves at the hands of the serious cigar smoker.